uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

   [TotalIncidents], [1.000], [0.120], [0.958], [0.025], [0.023],
   [Fatality], [0.120], [1.000], [0.075], [-0.007], [-0.153],
 )])
+A global correlation analysis was conducted to examine linear relationships among the primary variables in the dataset.
+The results, summarized in Table 1, indicate several notable patterns.
+The strongest association occurred between TotalIncidents and Injury, reflected by a Pearson correlation coefficient of approximately 0.958.
+This relationship is expected, since the majority of reported incidents involved at least one injury.
+In contrast, Fatality exhibited very limited correlation with other variables.
+The correlation with TotalIncidents was low at approximately 0.120, and the relationship with Injury was even weaker at approximately 0.075, which aligns with the sparse distribution of fatal events.
+#v(1em)
-We conducted a global correlation analysis to understand the initial linear relationships between the primary variables.
-The results, partially shown in the table1, reveal several key patterns.Most notably, there is a very strong positive correlation between TotalIncidents and Injury (Pearson $r = 0.958$), which is expected as most incidents involve injuries.In contrast, Fatality demonstrates a weak correlation with the other variables in the table.
-The correlation with TotalIncidents is low ($r = 0.120$), and it is even weaker with Injury ($r = 0.075$).
-The environmental variables, AvgTemp ($r = -0.007$) and AvgPrecip ($r = -0.153$), also show negligible linear relationships with fatalities.Furthermore, analysis of the Heat Vulnerability Index (HVI) indicated a moderate negative correlation with both incidents and injuries, with correlation coefficients (r) observed in the range of approximately -0.57 to -0.606.
-This suggests that areas with higher vulnerability scores may, counterintuitively, be associated with fewer reported incidents in this dataset, prompting the need for further, more nuanced analysis.
+Environmental variables exhibit similarly weak relationships with safety outcomes.
+Average temperature (r=-0.57) show negligible correlation with fatality counts.
+Analysis of the Heat Vulnerability Index (HVI) produces a moderate negative correlation with both TotalIncidents and Injury, with values ranging approximately from r = -0.57 to r=-0.606.
+This pattern suggests that areas with higher vulnerability scores may be associated with fewer reported incidents within this dataset.
+The counterintuitive relationship indicates the possibility of confounding factors and highlights the need for more comprehensive analysis in future work.
 #v(1em)
 === 2.3.3 Log-scaled Correlation
 #figure(